HOw to market Your business to businesses - Start by Not Marketing to Businesses

 The short answer is that you don't market to businesses.
 To market and sell yourself well know that companies don't buy anything, people buy.
 So, you solve a problem for somebody and market to that person.
 This thinking can be a shift for most people, but it is a powerful way to market your business and define your target customers.

 First, know that never in the history of the world has a business bought anything.

-The other day I was standing in front of a group of business owners and marketing managers helping them to define their target customer – their BrandStory character – and I had a simple epiphany.
+The other day I was standing in front of a group of business owners and marketing managers helping them to define their target customer – their EngageStory character – and I had this simple epiphany.